Principle 3 - Act ethically and responsibly

 All employees are required to confirm, on an annual basis, compliance with key Dexus policies.
 In 2018, employees were asked to confirm ongoing compliance with policies addressing:

 - Conflicts of Interest (Personal and Business), and

 Dexus Board and Corporate Policies are available at www.dexus.com/corporategovernance

 The Group’s Securities Trading (including inside information) Policy applies to directors and employees who wish to invest in Dexus securities for themselves or on behalf of an associate.

-The policy requires any Non-Executive Director who wishes to trade in Dexus securities to obtain approval from the Chair and General Counsel/Company Secretary.
-Should the Chair wish to trade in Dexus securities, approval is required from a Non-Executive Director and General Counsel/Company Secretary.
+The policy requires any Non-Executive Director who wishes to trade in Dexus securities to obtain approval from the Chair and General Counsel.
+Should the Chair wish to trade in Dexus securities, approval is required from a Non-Executive Director and the General Counsel.

 Employees wishing to trade in Dexus securities must obtain written approval from the Chief Executive Officer and Head of Risk & Compliance before entering into a transaction.

 Non-Executive Directors and employees are permitted to trade Dexus securities only in defined trading windows, provided approval has been granted and only if they are not in possession of inside information.